 Open to any number of teams of three from any Unit of HM Forces.

 This match will be held on Pirbright Nelson Range, and will be run by competitor range staff.
 Stats and prizes on the range.

+Distance 15 yards.

 No of shots Five per firer.

 Targets 10 clay discs.

-Time Limit 30 seconds
+Time Limit 30 seconds.